 Few things make a house feel like home more than having your furry family members there with you…or having their hair on your toothbrush and everything else you own.
 So of course, you’re going to bring your pets along with you when you move to or from Malaysia.
 They’re your family, after all, and no one gets left behind.
 It’ll require a little bit of work, but don’t worry, I’ll break it all down for you in 8 easy-to-follow steps.
 And I’ll provide lots of helpful resources, too.

 You can do most of this yourself, with a little help from an import agent to manage the trickier bits, which is the most affordable way to go.
-Or you can hire a full-service pet relocation company to do it all for you, which offers peace of mind but it’ll cost you a lot more.
+Or you can hire a full-service pet relocation company to do it all for you, but it’ll cost you more, and to be honest, they can’t offer you the reassurance of doing everything exactly as you would do it yourself.
 I’ll cover all the options below, including contacts.

 When we were moving to Malaysia, I couldn’t find any online resource that outlined the entire process for importing our pets to Malaysia or exporting them from the US, so I got a few “wisdom highlights” (otherwise known as white hairs) while figuring out all the necessary steps.
 And then I went through it all again when I rescued this adorable dog (below) from a beach in Penang and exported/flew him to a rescue group in California (where he found a great home – that’s him with his new mom).

 To save you from incurring “silver streaks of stress,” I’ve compiled all the information here for you and I’ll use examples of our certificates and permits throughout this article.
 The process is actually pretty easy, and it’s totally worth the effort.
 Some of the steps may even overlap for you to make things easier, like the health certification/vaccination needs of your export country and that of Malaysia.
 So let’s dig in, shall we?
 Here are the 8 steps for importing your pets to Malaysia – scroll down for details on each step:

 - Start early